 Do your kids think nothing of walking into the house and confidently saying, “Alexa, turn on the den lights”?
 If that feels weird, just stay tuned, because artificial intelligence (AI) is only going to get bigger — and it’s your job to prepare your kids.
 Especially when it comes to artificial intelligence in homes.

 According to cybersecurity expert Joseph Steinberg, AI is growing by leaps and bounds.
-“We can’t imagine how advanced things can be in 50 years,” he says.
+“We can’t imagine how advanced things can be in 50 years,” he tells Parentology.
 Whereas some advanced technologies are still just theoretical, artificial intelligence is real.
 It’s already here.
-And, says Steinberg, “it’s getting better and better.
+And, Steinberg says, “it’s getting better and better.

-AI is going to play a big role in houses specifically.
+AI is going to play a big role in homes.
 Steinberg says, “Every house is smart.
-A house can know who you are — a house can see that you are healthy.
+A house can know who you are — a house can see that you’re healthy.

 It sounds like something out of a sci-fi movie, but 50 years from now, it could very well be the norm.